jacoblearned/kitchen-pulumi/examples/aws/serverless-rest-api-lambda/README.md

 Let's break down what we changed:

-1. We removed the `stack` driver attribute because Kitchen-Pulumi will use the name of the suite by default.
-So the stacks that will be created for us will be named `dev-east` and `dev-west`.
+1. We removed the `test_stack_name` driver attribute because Kitchen-Pulumi will use the name of the instance by default.
+So the stacks that will be created for us will be named `dev-east-test-serverless-rest-api` and `dev-west-test-serverless-rest-api`.
 1. We set the `config_file` driver attribute for both suites to be `Pulumi.dev.yaml`.
    This allows us to use the same base config file for both stacks.
-If we did not set this, Pulumi would look for `Pulumi.dev-east.yaml` and `Pulumi.dev-west.yaml`, which we don't have in our project folder.
    The value of `config_file` can be any valid YAML file that matches the Pulumi stack config file specification.
-1. We override the value of the `aws:region` on the `dev-west` stack using the `config` driver attribute.
+1. We override the value of the `aws:region` stack config on the `dev-west` stack using the `config` driver attribute.
 The `config` attribute is a map of maps whose top-level keys correspond to Pulumi namespaces.
 The values defined in a `config` driver attribute will always take precedence over those defined in an instance's `config_file`.